 Neurofeedback therapy offers an alternative treatment.

 - Neurofeedback therapy offers an alternative option for people who do not respond well to such modern medicines.
-It also does not come with the adverse effects commonly associated with psychiatric drugs.
+It also does not come with the adverse effects of psychiatric drugs.

 Neurofeedback therapy can be learned and mastered.